adamwwilkinson/Obsidian-Vault/Computer Analysis and Visualisation/Function.md

 ```

 ### Local Variables
-Variables whose *scope* is on in the body of the function variable is used in.
+Variables whose *scope* is in the body of the function variable is used in.